www.banklesstimes.com

 Vitalik Buterin

-Unlike Bitcoin, Ethereum has a talisman that is responsible for the original conception of the Ethereum network and is largely the leader of the whole project to this day - his significance to the project and cult status in the crypto community cannot be understated.
+Unlike Bitcoin, Ethereum has a named founder who is responsible for the original conception of the Ethereum network and is largely the leader of the whole project to this day – his significance to the project and cult status in the crypto community cannot be understated.

 Originally born in Russia, Vitalik was the child of computer scientist Dmitry Buterin.
 His family soon moved to Canada to look for a better life and it didn’t take long for Vitalik to excel in mathematics, programming, economics, and cryptography.

-By 17 he was thrust into the cryptocurrency having been told about Bitcoin by his father and then founded Bitcoin Magazine in 2011 having been writing for another publication, Bitcoin Weekly, shortly before that.
-Vitalik was paid 5 Bitcoin for every article (a value today of almost $200,000).
+By 17 he was thrust into the cryptocurrency world having been told about Bitcoin by his father and then founded Bitcoin Magazine in 2011 having been writing for another publication, Bitcoin Weekly, shortly before that.
+Vitalik was paid 5 Bitcoin for every article (a value today of over $300,000).

 By 2013, aged 19, Vitalik Buterin was traveling around the globe sharing ideas with Bitcoin enthusiasts.
 He proposed changes to the Bitcoin Network that would allow the complete evolution of blockchain technology, but as often is with the Bitcoin community, it was met with hesitation.
 It's important to understand one of Bitcoin's core features is its rigidity.
 This then led to the creation of the Ethereum network as we know it today.